If you are interested in growing mango trees, then you’ve come to the right place.

 When selecting a container, the only hard requirement is for the pot to have sufficient drainage.

 If I know that I am keeping a mango tree in a container permanently or for a long time, I will usually opt to keep them in air-pots.
-While they can be a little more expensive, they can help substantially decrease the amount of time that we have to dedicate to root pruning (more on this soon).
+While they can be a little more expensive compared to a standard nursery pot, they can help substantially decrease the amount of time that we have to dedicate to root pruning (more on this soon).

 3. Create the Perfect Mango Soil Mixture